 Understanding the harmony in the Nature.
 Interconnectedness and mutual fulfillment among the four orders of nature- recyclability and self-regulation in nature.
 Understanding Existence as Co-existence (Sah-astitva) of mutually interacting units in allpervasive Space.
-Holistic perception of harmony at all levels of existence models.
+Holistic perception of harmony at all levels of existence the scope and characteristics of people-friendly and eco-friendly production systems, technologies and management models.
 Strategy for transition from the present state to Universal Human Order: At the level of individual: as socially and ecologically responsible engineers, technologists and managers.
 Case studies related to values in professional life and individual life.